 Can You Grow Turmeric?

-So can you grow turmeric?
+Can you grow turmeric?
 Sure, although turmeric plants are really better suited to open fields with a climate that is not easily found in North America.
 That said, with the correct conditions, I would give it a go.

 How to Grow Turmeric?